AP-Skill-Development-Corporation/Tirumala-ML/README.md

 # Tirumala-ML

-# You canfind all the jupyter notebooks here.
+# You can find all the jupyter notebooks here.